 I am an environmental anthropologist with area expertise in Indonesia and Pakistan.
-My research focuses on several aspects of the relationship between human societies and the environment, especially on how this relationship is modeled in sustainable development and conservation policy and in the theory of environmental anthropology.
-The relationship between agriculture and natural resources has been a long-term research interest, especially the role of gender in this relationship.
-I am a social anthropologist with area expertise in Indonesia and Pakistan.
+My research focuses on the relationship between human societies and the environment, especially on how this relationship is modeled in conservation and sustainable development policy and in the literature of environmental anthropology.
 Current research interests include:

 - The relationship between human society and the environment in the history of environmental anthropology.
 I have published a history of studies of the environment within anthropology, in collaboration with Michael Dove, by Blackwell.
 I also teach an undergraduate course on environmental anthropology.